-Yet, time and time again, students are overlooked as co-constructors of learning and players in education redesign.
-Unfortunately, there remains a pervasive societal belief that high school students are too young, too immature, or not yet wise enough to contribute in a meaningful way.
-This could not be further from the truth.
+When the youth-adult team begins to discover what it cares about, begins to ask what’s possible, and has conversations that matter, the seeds for lasting change get planted.
+Unfortunately, this model is not always seen in schools.
+Instead, all too often, students are overlooked as co-constructors of learning and players in education redesign.
+There remains a pervasive societal belief that youth are not yet ready or wise enough to contribute in a meaningful way.
+After working with youth-adult teams for more than 12 years, we have learned that this could not be further from the truth.

-Of course, educators bring a wealth of professional expertise to school redesign efforts: a systems level perspective, a wide array of skills accrued over time and responsiveness to change over time.
-Less understood is the fact that young people hold a perspective of the learning experience adults cannot fully fathom.
-They are highly invested in shaping the world that will hold their life story and they possess a deep desire to make a difference now.
-Young people have the wisdom, creativity, and proven capacity to partner in school remodeling efforts, ensuring its integrity.
+These result arise out of authentic partnerships between educators, who bring a wealth of professional expertise to school redesign efforts, a systems level perspective, and a wide array of skills accrued over time, and youth, who a perspective of the learning experience adults cannot fully fathom, and have the wisdom, creativity, and proven capacity to partner in school remodeling efforts, ensuring its integrity.
+We find that young people are highly invested in shaping the world that will hold their life story and they possess a deep desire to make a difference now.

 Communications wisdom tells us that the “messenger” matters in building public understanding and support for change.
-Because the public at large generally grossly underestimates the capacity of young people to take meaningful roles in shaping the world, students are often the “unanticipated messenger” in school change efforts – a powerful and largely untapped role.
 When young people address community groups, teachers or their peers on behalf of change, people often unlock their defenses.
 They remind us that, across generations, we share the deepest of desires regarding education, thereby opening the door for change.

 As Wheatley says, “Trust that meaningful conversations can change your world.”

 Agency is the ability to make intentional choices about, and take an active role in, the course of one’s own life and on behalf of others’ lives.
 It happens when youth and adults join together as partners in learning and decision-making.
 This tool provides a means to understand, assess, and monitor youth-adult partnership and the sense of personal control and agency young people and adults have in the educational setting.